Consumer Telematics Show 2014 Agenda

 Robyn Williams, Senior Manager Connected Services Marketing & Operations, Nissan

-Moderator: Dominique Bonte, Group Director Telematics, ABI Research
+Moderator: Dominique Bonte, Vice President, Practice Director, ABI Research

 Open source flexibility, powerful middleware frameworks and consumer device ubiquity are keys to center stack designs.